 It is an innate property of shampoos to deprive hair of its natural moisture, that's how they work.

 But, if shampoo has good moisturizing agents to compliment the cleansing effect, that is the kind of shampoo you want.

-What better than to have natural moisturizers like shea butter, olive oil, and coconut oil to have in your shampoo.
+What better than having natural moisturizers like shea butter, olive oil, and coconut oil to have in your shampoo.

 In addition, as dreads mature, it becomes difficult for natural oils to travel through the different twists and turns to reach the ends.
 This can leave your hair dry and damaged.

 Therefore, look for shampoos that have ingredients with a good moisturizing effect.

 Avoid Allergens and Irritants:

 Different shampoos use preservatives such as parabens to increase their shelf life.